 Teresa has been engaged since 2010 as a singer/actress for New Opera and Musical Theatre Initiative (NOMTI) in Boston, a selective year-long workshop for composers of new works.
 Here she met composer Nancy Rexford, and began a wonderfully fulfilling and ongoing collaboration on a cycle of twenty-seven songs for voice and piano called “Prayers from the Ark,” settings of Rumer Godden’s translations of poems by Carmen de Gasztold.
 A full premiere and professional recording is in the works, with a future goal of publication so that these songs can be made available for others to perform and enjoy.
 You can see a performance of one of them here.

-Teresa teaches exceptional young classical singers at the Walnut Hill School for the Arts, a private arts-intensive high school in Natick, where she also brings leadership and new direction to the department.
+Teresa teaches exceptional young classical and theatre singers at the Walnut Hill School for the Arts, a private arts-intensive high school in Natick, where she also brings leadership and new direction to the music and voice department.
 As Head, her responsibilities include giving voice lessons, conducting weekly masterclasses, planning frequent departmental recitals, working towards enhancing the curriculum, and stage-directing the yearly spring classical voice production.
-She served as Applied Voice Faculty of Gordon College’s Music Department, from 2013 until this past spring, with a studio full of talented and dedicated vocal performance majors, theatre majors and future music educators.
-Teresa also continues to maintain a private home studio, as she has throughout her career.
+She served as Applied Voice Faculty of Gordon College’s Music Department, from 2013 until 2016, with a studio full of talented and dedicated vocal performance majors, theatre majors and future music educators.
+Teresa continues to maintain a private home studio, as she has throughout her performing career.
 She has taught students of virtually all ages and abilities, in voice, as well as instruction in piano, acting for singers, music appreciation and early education music-and-movement classes.
-Her students have gained entry to music conservatories, theater programs, professional roles, become music or theater educators, and won various musical achievement awards.
-Teresa has great enthusiasm for helping her individual students gain skill and consistency, and self-confidence in the process.
-She uses positive encouragement while teaching clear concepts of breath support, technical discipline, diction, text communication, character presentation, artistry, and musicality.
+College and masters' programs accepting her students include: Cincinatti Conservatory, New England Conservatory, Boston Conservatory, Manhattan School of Music, NYU Steinart, Oklahoma City University, Westminster Choir College, McGill, Ithaca, Lawrence and St. Olaf.
+Her students have also won and placed in various voice competitions, been awarded scholarships, been accepted into prestigious training programs, been cast in professional roles, and become music or theater educators themselves.
+Teresa has great enthusiasm for helping her students gain skill, artistry, consistency, and self-confidence in the process.
+She uses positive encouragement while teaching clear concepts of breath support, technical discipline, diction, text communication, character presentation, and musicality.
 She strives to guide her singers to discover freedom of self-expression through performance.
 Learn more about her teaching, here.

 Teresa remains dedicated to bringing her educational skills to various groups.
-She has presented master classes in performance for New England Conservatory’s Prep School and at Reagle Music Theatre Camp, presentations on Vocal Health for the music department at Gordon College, and is a long-time member of National Association of Teachers of Singing (NATS), where she has adjudicated on the national level.
+She has presented master classes in performance and vocal technique at the Classical Singer Conventions in Chicago and Boston, for New England Conservatory’s Prep School and at Reagle Music Theatre Camp, presentations on Vocal Health for the music department at Gordon College, and is a long-time member of National Association of Teachers of Singing (NATS), where she has adjudicated on the national level.
 She was awarded a grant from the Needham Education Fund to introduce Opera to the entire fifth grade at her local elementary school through a series of workshops and a final performance by a quartet of professional singers (including herself).
 This summer she will return for her second season co-directing a very successful four-week musical theatre camp for elementary and middle school students through Needham Community Education.